-It's in the news,and it's on everyone's mind.
+It's in the news, and it's on everyone's mind.
 What do we do if it happens here?
-The link below to a video recently produced by the Houston Mayor’s Office of Public Safety and Homeland Security.
+The link below is to the Run, Hide, Fight! video produced by the Houston Mayor’s Office of Public Safety and Homeland Security.
 It dramatizes an active shooter incident in the workplace.
 Its purpose is to educate the public regarding how to respond during such an incident.
 Warning: The initial sequence in this video may be disturbing.

 In the event of an active shooter on either campus, the College will issue an emergency alert placing the College in lockdown.